10 Reasons Why Pastors Leave the Ministry By Jim Fuller

-Most pastors will face some or all of these difficulties sometime in their ministry.
-While these may seem overwhelming at times, most are manageable and at the very worst, one may come to the conclusion that they are not a good match for that church.
-Most pastors are willing to “roll up their sleeves” to work on issues, one at a time, hoping for change.
-Others may “jump ship” or be voted out.
-Either way, a pastor may or may not have control over his/her circumstances.
+Most pastors will face some or all these difficulties sometime in their ministry.
+While these may seem overwhelming at times, most are manageable and at the very worst, can conclude they are not a good match for that church.
+On a positive note, most pastors are willing to “roll up their sleeves” to work on issues, one at a time, hoping for change.
+Others may “jump ship” or be voted out too quickly.
+In either way, a pastor may or may not fully have control over his/her circumstances.

 When pastors go through these difficult times, they often find excuses or reasons why people may or may not accept them.
-The real problem occurs when a pastor perceives these as personal attacks.
-There is a difference between people rejecting the message and those who reject the messenger.
-Often times, ministers get confused between these two.
+This may make him/her feel better in that situation but usually does not address the root of the issue.
+The real problem occurs whenever a pastor perceives these as personal attacks.
+Let me be very clear, there is a difference between people rejecting the message and those who reject the messenger.
+Often, ministers get confused between these two.

-Appreciation is a normal course that usually follows a job well done.
-Everyone likes to feel appreciated but in reality, no one has control over whether or not he/she receives any appreciation at all.
-The fact is, some people do not show appreciation very well and our expectations may be higher than those around us.
-Some ministers have stated they work in a “thankless occupation” often perceiving their laity as having an attitude of “what have you done for me lately, pastor”?
-This sliding escalation of negative thought often leads to a ministers contemplating about leaving.
+Note: Appreciation is a normal course that usually follows a job well done.
+Everyone likes to feel appreciated but in reality, no one has control over whether he/she receives any appreciation at all.
+The fact is some people do not show appreciation very well and our expectations may be higher than those around us.
+Some ministers have stated they work in a “thankless occupation” often perceiving their laity as having an attitude of “what have you done for me lately, pastor?”
+This sliding escalation of negative thought often leads to a minister contemplating about leaving.